adafruit/awesome-circuitpython/README.md

 ## Books

-- [Getting started with Circuit Playground Express by Mike Barela](https://www.amazon.com/Getting-Started-Adafruit-Circuit-Playground-dp-1680454889/dp/1680454889/ref=mt_paperback) (or purchase as part of your order from [the AdaFruit store](https://www.adafruit.com/product/3944)) - Discusses the Circuit Playground Express including programming via CircuitPython.
+- [Getting started with Circuit Playground Express by Mike Barela](https://www.amazon.com/Getting-Started-Adafruit-Circuit-Playground-dp-1680454889/dp/1680454889/ref=mt_paperback) (or purchase as part of your order from [the Adafruit store](https://www.adafruit.com/product/3944)) - Introduction and discussion of the Circuit Playground Express including programming via CircuitPython, MakeCode and Arduino.
 - [CircuitPython Development Workshop by Agus Kurniawan](https://www.amazon.com/CircuitPython-Development-Workshop-Agus-Kurniawan-ebook/dp/B07H2BDQLD/) - This book helps you to get started with CircuitPython development.
 This book uses Adafruit ItsyBitsy M0 Express board for development testing board.
 - [Programming with MicroPython - by Nicholas H. Tollervey, includes CircuitPython](https://www.adafruit.com/product/3706) - Discusses the MicroPython language.